MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 For a new database, the backup is fast.
 But the backup time can vary for a restored database, and it depends on the size of the database.
 For example, the initial backup can take longer on a restored database or a database copy, which would typically be larger than a new database.

-Once the initial full backup is completed, all subsequent backups are automatically scheduled and managed.
-Azure SQL Managed Instance service determines the exact timing of these backups, balancing them against the overall system workload.
-It's important to note that the backup schedule **cannot** be altered or disabled by users.
+After the initial full backup completes, all subsequent backups are automatically scheduled and managed.
+Azure SQL Managed Instance determines the exact timing of these backups, balancing them against the overall system workload.
+It's important to note the backup schedule **cannot** be altered or disabled by users.

 > [!IMPORTANT]
 > For a new, restored, or copied database, the point-in-time restore (PITR) capability becomes available when the initial transaction log backup that follows the initial full backup is created.